A self-hosted personal memory layer for AI agents — built on SQLite or Postgres, on-device embeddings and MCP.

 Adding a tool is just a new entry in mcp/index.js.
 Expose calendar access, email drafting, browser control — any action you want your agents to take.

-mxbai-embed-large via Ollama is the default — zero external calls.
+mxbai-embed-large runs on-device via transformers by default — zero external calls.
 Swap in Voyage AI for higher quality, or drop in OpenAI, Cohere, or any provider with a vectors API.

 The web interface is a standalone HTML file with WebSocket.
 Rip it out and build a VS Code extension, a mobile app, a CLI, a Chrome sidebar — the server API stays the same.